This might be my all time favorite granny square. She’s pretty. A little sassy. And 100% put together. My friends: Meet the Sunburst Granny Square.

 I love a good granny square.
 And so do a lot of you.
 They are pretty, easy to learn and pack a visual punch.
 You can use them in so many ways.
 An afghan.
 A bag.
 Really just about anything and everything can have a granny square component.

-I’ve been drooling over the Sunburst Granny Square…well…just about forever.
+I’ve been drooling over this Sunburst Granny Square…well…just about forever.
 I love it made in bright, bold colors like the first photo and used in a pillow or afghan.
 With the flat braid join?
 Swoon.
 Can you imagine it?
 Be still my heart!

-Here Is What You’ll Need:
+Here is What You’ll Need:

 - Tapestry needle and scissors